 However, second-tier link building is entirely dependent on individual circumstances and how competitive and aggressive you want to be with your campaign.

 For medium-sized businesses desperate to get to rank one for a competitive term, such link building will no doubt play a major role in your success.
+You could even work with an SEO company in Manchester to get the results you need faster.

 Good luck with your strategy.
 It may take time, but the results will be worth it!